 - Continue and repeat until the rice is creamy and is tender, al dente.
 This total cooking time should be approximately 16 to 20 minutes.

 - Taste the rice after the stock is absorbed to determine if the rice is al dente after about 15 minutes of cooking time.

 - When in doubt, undercook – risotto continues to cook, even after it is removed from the heat.

 - Remove the pan from the heat and stir in the butter.
 Add the shrimp and the parsley and basil.

 - Taste and season as needed.

 I did not use cheese in this dish since I added shrimp.
-This is a personal preference though there are many ‘Italian’ chefs who do not recommend using cheese on seafood dishes.
+This is a personal preference though there are many ‘Italian’ chefs who do not recommend adding cheese to a seafood dish.

-For a side I made steamed green beans to which I added some of the sauted onion and drizzled with olive oil and salt and pepper.
+For a side I made steamed green beans to which I added some of the sautéd onion, drizzled with olive oil and salt and pepper.
 A light vegetable doesn’t compete with the risotto.
 As an alternative you can serve a mixed green salad on the side.